Bill Ayers: Early life

 Ayers grew up in Glen Ellyn, a suburb of Chicago, Illinois.
-His parents were Mary (née Andrew) and Thomas G. Ayers, who was later chairman and chief executive officer of Commonwealth Edison (1973 to 1980), and for whom Northwestern's Thomas G. Ayers College of Commerce and Industry was named.
+His parents were Mary (née Andrew) and Thomas G. Ayers, who was later chairman and chief executive officer of electric utility Commonwealth Edison (ComEd) from 1973 to 1980, and for whom Northwestern's Thomas G. Ayers College of Commerce and Industry was named.
 He attended public schools until his second year in high school, when he transferred to Lake Forest Academy, a small prep school.
 Ayers earned a Bachelor of Arts in American Studies from the University of Michigan in 1968 (where his father, mother and older brother had preceded him).

 Ayers was influenced at a 1965 Ann Arbor teach-in against the Vietnam War, when Students for a Democratic Society (SDS) President Paul Potter, asked his audience, "How will you live your life so that it doesn't make a mockery of your values?"
 Ayers later wrote in his memoir, Fugitive Days, that his reaction was: "You could not be a moral person with the means to act, and stand still. [...]
 To stand still was to choose indifference.
 Indifference was the opposite of moral".

-In 1965, Ayers joined a picket line protesting an Ann Arbor, Michigan pizzeria for refusing to seat African Americans.
+In 1965, Ayers joined a picket line protesting an Ann Arbor, Michigan, pizzeria for refusing to seat African Americans.
 His first arrest came for a sit-in at a local draft board, resulting in ten days in jail.
 His first teaching job came shortly afterward at the Children's Community School, a preschool with a very small enrollment operating in a church basement, founded by a group of students in emulation of the Summerhill method of education.

 The school was a part of the nationwide "free school movement".
 Schools in the movement had no grades or report cards; they aimed to encourage cooperation rather than competition, and pupils addressed teachers by their first names.
 Within a few months, at age 21, Ayers became director of the school.
 There also he met Diana Oughton, who would become his girlfriend until her death in 1970 during an accidental bomb explosion in the Weather Underground townhouse.